Sumo: Professional sumo tournaments

-Since 1958, six Grand Sumo tournaments or honbasho have been held each year: three at the Ryōgoku Kokugikan in Ryōgoku, Tokyo (January, May, and September), and one each in Osaka (March), Nagoya (July), and Fukuoka (November).
-Each tournament begins on a Sunday and runs for 15 days, ending also on a Sunday.An exception to this rule occurred when Hirohito, the former Emperor of Japan, died on Saturday, January 7, 1989.
-The tournament that was to start on the following day was postponed to start on Monday, January 9 and finish on Monday, January 24.
+Since 1958, six Grand Sumo tournaments or honbasho have been held each year: three at the Kokugikan in Tokyo (January, May, and September), and one each in Osaka (March), Nagoya (July), and Fukuoka (November).
+Until the end of 1984, the Kokugikan was located in Kuramae, Tokyo, but moved in 1985 to the newly built venue at Ryōgoku.
+Each tournament begins on a Sunday and runs for 15 days, ending also on a Sunday, roughly in the middle of the month.
 The tournaments are organized in a manner akin to a McMahon system tournament; each wrestler in the top two divisions (sekitori) has one match per day, while the lower-ranked wrestlers compete in seven bouts, about one every two days.

 Each day is structured so that the highest-ranked contestants compete at the end of the day.
 Thus, wrestling starts in the morning with the jonokuchi wrestlers and ends at around six o'clock in the evening with bouts involving the yokozuna.
 The wrestler who wins the most matches over the 15 days wins the tournament championship (yūshō) for his division.
 If two wrestlers are tied for the top, they wrestle each other and the winner takes the title.
 Three-way ties for a championship are rare, at least in the top division.
-In these cases, the three wrestle each other in pairs with the first to win two in a row take the tournament.
+In these cases, the three wrestle each other in pairs with the first to win two in a row taking the tournament.
 More complex systems for championship playoffs involving four or more wrestlers also exist, but these are usually only seen in determining the winner of one of the lower divisions.

 The matchups for each day of the tournament are determined by the sumo elders who are members of the judging division of the Japan Sumo Association.
 They meet every morning at 11 am and announce the following day's matchups around 12 pm.
 An exception are the final day 15 matchups, which are announced much later on day 14.
 Each wrestler only competes against a selection of opponents from the same division, though small overlaps can occur between two divisions.
 The first bouts of a tournament tend to be between wrestlers who are within a few ranks of each other.
 Afterwards, the selection of opponents takes into account a wrestler's prior performance.
 For example, in the lower divisions, wrestlers with the same record in a tournament are generally matched up with each other and the last matchups often involve undefeated wrestlers competing against each other, even if they are from opposite ends of the division.
 In the top division, in the last few days, wrestlers with exceptional records often have matches against much more highly ranked opponents, including san'yaku wrestlers, especially if they are still in the running for the top division championship.
 Similarly, more highly ranked wrestlers with very poor records may find themselves fighting wrestlers much further down the division.